reinhart1010/nix/docs/en/common/az-sshkey.md

 ---
 # az sshkey

-Manage ssh public keys with virtual machines.
+Manage SSH public keys with virtual machines.
 Part of `azure-cli` (also known as `az`).
 More information: <https://learn.microsoft.com/cli/azure/sshkey>.